 Key differences between NMES and TENS

-NMES is focused on muscle rehabilitation and strengthening through muscle contractions
+TENS primarily targets pain relief by interfering with pain signals | NMES is focused on muscle rehabilitation and strengthening through muscle contractions |

-NMES electrodes are positioned with the negative black pin near the upper insertion of the muscle and the positive red pin over the motor point (usually in the muscle belly) of the targeted muscle.
+TENS electrodes are placed proximal and distal to or directly over the painful area. | NMES electrodes are positioned with the negative black pin near the upper insertion of the muscle and the positive red pin over the motor point (usually in the muscle belly) of the targeted muscle. |

-Small, often battery powered and slightly more expensive than a TENS unit but still reasonably affordable for regular use.
-Good for at home strength and condition and atrophy prevention
+Small, affordable, and battery operated.
+Good for at home use as part of a pain management program | Small, often battery powered and slightly more expensive than a TENS unit but still reasonably affordable for regular use.
+Good for at home strength and condition and atrophy prevention |

 TENS and NMES are both valuable electrical stimulation therapies with distinct purposes.
 TENS is ideal for managing pain and providing relief in various chronic and acute pain conditions.
 In contrast, NMES excels in muscle rehabilitation, aiding in muscle re-education, and preventing muscle atrophy.
 Both should be used as advised by your Vet physio, or Vet.
 When used to the sensation of the devices, which usually only takes a moment or two when used correctly most animals tolerate and enjoy there sessions with NMES and TENS.